mohidbt/promputate/README.md

 ## 🎯 What It Does

-Promputate helps you optimize prompts to get specific outcomes from LLMs.
+It helps you optimize prompts to get specific outcomes from LLMs.
 For example:
-- **Input**: "Recommend a good laptop for programming"
+- **User Input**: "Recommend a good laptop for programming"
-- **Goal**: Get "MacBook" mentioned first in the response
+- **Goal**: Optimize for "MacBook" mentioned first in the response
+- **Process**:
-- **Output**: "What's the best premium laptop for software development?"
-(MacBook rank: 1, fitness: 0.87)
+  1. Mutate the user prompt and feed in LLMs.
+I.e. the user prompt becomes "What's the best premium laptop for software development?".
+  2. The mutated prompts run multiple times
+- **Output**:
+  1. Competitive analysis of the prompts ran (how well was your brand represented), resulting in a "fitness score"
+  2. Telling you which prompt was best for your brand.

 ## 🚀 Quick Start